ajleon95/ajleon.github.io/_posts/2022-02-15-solving-wordle-inputs.md

 	green_letters = input("What green letters do you have? ").lower()
 ```

 Next, we need to find out where those letters are on the board.
-We can use a for loop to iterate over each letter from the above input, and ask each user for that letters's position in the word with a number.
+I used a for loop to iterate over each letter from the above input, and ask each user for that letters's position in the word with a number.

 ```python
 def get_green_letters():